paruby/FactorVAE/README.md

 # FactorVAE

-An implementation of the FactorVAE algorithm from the paper
+A TensorFlow implementation of the FactorVAE algorithm from the paper

 Disentangling by Factorising (Kim & Mnih, 2018) https://arxiv.org/pdf/1802.05983.pdf